wordofwarning/wordofwarning.org/current/2025/malandrajacks/index.md

 Chloe Malandra is a multidisciplinary freelance artist, whose skills range from film production and theatre making to drama and arts facilitation for all ages and abilities.
 She has a genuine belief that the arts are for everyone and carries this ethos through all of her work.

 Joshua Wilkinson is a Manchester-based performer, arts facilitator, and filmmaker.
 He produces short films with video production company, Modify.
 Josh regularly facilitates arts workshops across the UK, is a board member of Factory International and former board member of Contact.

+#### Reviews
+>*Ambitious, exciting and gorgeous.* — <a href="https://ilovemanchester.com/census-theatre-project-north-manchester" target="_blank">I Love MCR</a><br>★★★★ A real delight in the inventiveness with which they upset the apple cart.* — <a href="https://www.northernsoul.me.uk/census-theatre-contact-manchester" target="_blank">Northern Soul</a><br>*Warm-hearted and thought-provoking, it was the sort of socially engaged theatre-making that we need more of and felt like a true labour of love* — <a href="https://circlesandstalls.com/2023/12/28/manchester-theatre-best-of-2023" target="_blank">Circles & Stalls</a><br>*The core of this production is about what strong community values mean and how they enhance and are the very backbone of what makes an area viable.* — <a href="https://liveartalive.com/2023/09/15/census" target="_blank">Live Art Alive</a>

 #### Credits
 Performers & Writers: Chloe Malandra & Joshua Wilkinson<br>Dramaturge: Kate Bradnam<br>Technical Consultant: Andrew Crofts<br>Composer: Greg Harper<br>Projection Visual Designer: David Hall<br>Set Designer: Faz Barber<br>Set Maker: Tom Mills<br>R&D Creative Practitioner: Julia Samuels<br>With thanks to Roxy Daykin-Moores.